googleapis/cloud-trace-nodejs/README.md

 ### Run in span

-`agent.runInSpan` takes a function to execute inside a custom span with the given name.
+`agent.runInSpan` takes a function to execute inside a custom child span with the given name.
 The function may be synchronous or asynchronous.
 If it is asynchronous, it must accept a 'endSpan' function as an argument that should be called once the asynchronous work has completed.

 ```javascript
   agent.runInSpan('name', {label: 'value'}, function() {